Nueva Ecija Rice Vanguards

-The Nueva Ecija Rice Vanguards (shortened as NERV) are a Filipino professional basketball team based in Palayan, Nueva Ecija.
-The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
-The team plays its home games at Nueva Ecija Coliseum.
+The Nueva Ecija Rice Vanguards (shortened as NERV) were a Philippine professional basketball team based in Palayan, Nueva Ecija.
+The team last competed in the Maharlika Pilipinas Basketball League (MPBL).
+The team played its home games at Nueva Ecija Coliseum.

 The team began play as an expansion team for the 2019–20 MPBL season, though they would only begin using the Rice Vanguards moniker later on.
 The team also plays in the Pilipinas Super League under the name Nueva Ecija Capitals.
 The team also competed in FilBasket as well as in the Chooks-to-Go Pilipinas 3x3.

 The Nueva Ecija franchise is the holder of the only regular season sweep in the MPBL, recording 21 wins with no losses during the 2022 MPBL season, where they would go on to win their first MPBL championship.
-The Rice Vanguards are one of four teams based in Central Luzon.

 History

 2019–2020: First MPBL season

 In May 2019, Nueva Ecija formally joined the Maharlika Pilipinas Basketball League as an expansion team for the league's 2019–20 season.
 Alvin Grey was the team's first head coach before being replaced by Charles Tiu mid-season.
 Nueva Ecija finished 11th in the North with a 10–20 record.